Lihou: History

 In the early fourteenth century, Lihou may have become the origin of a local legend about a wealthy Bailiff of Guernsey who attempted to have an innocent peasant executed on false charges of theft of silver cups.
 In either 1302 or 1304, a priory servant called Thomas le Roer was alleged to have murdered one of the monks.
-The Bailiff and several assistants attempted to apprehend Le Roer but he did not surrender and was subsequently killed by Ranulph Gautier, one of the Bailiff's assistants.
+The Bailiff and several assistants attempted to apprehend Le Roer, but he did not surrender, and was subsequently killed by Ranulph Gautier, one of the Bailiff's assistants.
 Gautier tried to find sanctuary in a nearby church and eventually fled to England, before returning to Guernsey when the king pardoned him.
-However, some years later Gautier was tortured to death in Castle Cornet, but it is not known why.
+However, some years later, Gautier was tortured to death in Castle Cornet, but it is not known why.

-The priory was seized in 1414 by King Henry V of England along with a number of alien priories.
-In the first three centuries, there were several Priors appointed, sometimes with short tenures, but in 1500 Ralph Leonard was installed as Prior for life.
+The priory was seized in 1414 by King Henry V of England, along with a number of alien priories.
+In the first three centuries, several Priors were appointed, sometimes with short tenures, but in 1500 Ralph Leonard was installed as Prior for life.
 However, within decades the Priory was abandoned, with evidence of Thomas de Baugy being the final Prior around 1560.
-There is also evidence that the priory was allocated to John After in 1566, who had also been appointed as the Dean of Guernsey.
+There is also evidence that the priory was allocated in 1566 to John After, who had also been appointed as the Dean of Guernsey.